-Group programs are a hot topic in the world of nutrition business.
-Most of us became nutrition professionals because we love to help people and want to be able to change lives for a living.
-It’s a labour of love and most of us can’t see ourselves doing anything else.
+Most of us became nutrition professionals because we love to help people and want to be able to change their lives for a living.
+It’s a labor of love and most of us can’t see ourselves doing anything else.

-But it’s also a job that can become exhausting and hard to scale.
+But... it’s also a job that can become exhausting and difficult to scale.
 You can only see so many clients in a day, and working one-on-one with people full-time may take a huge toll on you mentally and emotionally.

-Running group nutrition programs is a clear solution.
+Running a group nutrition program is a clear solution.
 They’re scalable, impact more lives, and give you the ability to serve more people than you'd ever have time to see in a day.

 We chatted with some awesome Nutritionists who have a ton of group program experience and asked them to share what they have learned along the way.
 Their incredible advice and insights will help you design your own amazing group program, so let's get right into it!